nuclearsalmon/project-accela/README.md

 It will attempt to load a [window manager][repo_prismawm] into the Session if it doesn't already have one loaded.
 Having a window manager makes it possible for other plugins to facilitate graphical communication with the user.

-The reason this is a standalone plugin rather than having this functionality being bundled in with the [[#telnet-provider]] is due to modularity.
+The reason this is a standalone plugin rather than having this functionality being included in, say, the telnet provider is due to modularity.

 Repo link: [Session Introducer][repo_session_introducer]